DISCOVER THE ART OF PLAYWRITING

-Character - A person, an animal, or an object in a story that has human qualities.
+Character – a person, or an animal or object that has human qualities, in a story.

 Setting - The time and place of a story (when and where).

-Plot - A series of related events that form a story.
+Plot - the series of related events that together form a story.

 - Copies (on paper, or on one or more screens) of a familiar nursery rhyme, such as “Jack and Jill”